Sign up for our newsletter! Register Today!

 Back to Top

-Specific wording in the state practice act: “Individuals certified in animal massage therapy who acquire liability insurance may engage in animal massage therapy after referral from a licensed veterinarian”
+Any individual that is certified in animal massage therapy and acquires liability insurance from engaging in animal massage therapy after referral from a licensed veterinarian.

 https://www.animallaw.info/statute/ok-veterinary-chapter-15-oklahoma-veterinary-practice-act